gem/oq-engine/doc/adv-manual/common-mistakes.rst

 picking one nodal plane/hypocenter from the distribution, now the approximation neglects completely the finite size effects by replacing planar ruptures with point ruptures of zero lenght.
-This is the reason why in engine 3.9 one must use larger pointsource_distances than before, since the approximation is cruder.
+This is the reason why in engine 3.9 one should use larger pointsource_distances than before, since the approximation is cruder.
 On the other hand, it collapses more than before and it makes the engine much faster for single site analysis.